greenelab/deep-review/all-sections.md

 EHRs are designed chiefly for clinical, administrative and financial purposes, such as patient care, insurance and  billing [@FkSZ1qmz].
-Science is at best a tertiary priority, presenting challenges to EHR-based research in general, and to deep learning research particularly.
-These difficulties can be grouped into three areas: local bias, wider standards and legal issues.
-Note these problems are not restricted to EHR but can also apply to any large biomedical dataset, e.g. clinical trial data.
+Science is at best a tertiary priority, presenting challenges to EHR-based research in general and to deep learning research in particular.
+These difficulties can be grouped into three areas: local bias, wider standards, and legal issues.
+Note these problems are not restricted to EHRs but can also apply to any large biomedical dataset, e.g. clinical trial data.

 Even within the same healthcare system, EHRs can be used differently [@11sli93ov; @y9ONtSZ9].
-Individual users have unique usage patterns, with different departments and different hospitals having different priorities which code patients and introduce missing data in a non-random fashion [@7BctyA7f].
+Individual users have unique usage patterns, with different departments and different hospitals having different priorities that code patients and introduce missing data in a non-random fashion [@7BctyA7f].
 Patient data may be kept across several "silos" within a single health system.
 Even the most basic task of matching patients across systems can be challenging due to data entry issues [@4rTluXLs].
-The situation is further exacerbated by the ongoing introduction, evolution and migration of EHR systems, especially where reorganized and acquired healthcare facilities have to merge.
-As a result, EHR can be less complete and less objective than expected.
+The situation is further exacerbated by the ongoing introduction, evolution, and migration of EHR systems, especially where reorganized and acquired healthcare facilities have to merge.
+As a result, EHR data can be less complete and less objective than expected.

-In the wider picture, standards for EHRs are many and evolving.
-Proprietary systems, indifferent and scattered use of health information standards and controlled terminologies makes combining and comparison of data across systems challenging [@13filvWwr].
-Further diversity arises from variation in languages, healthcare practices and demographics.
+In the wider picture, standards for EHRs are numerous and evolving.
+Proprietary systems, indifferent and scattered use of health information standards, and controlled terminologies makes combining and comparison of data across systems challenging [@13filvWwr].
+Further diversity arises from variation in languages, healthcare practices, and demographics.
 Merging EHR gathered in different systems (and even under different assumptions) is challenging [@1CWhXZxos].